 The best projects occur on topics that students have experience with and/or are passionate about.
-First look within your own experience.
+First look within your own experience, whether that is your research, your work, or your hobbies.

 If you still have trouble finding a topic, I suggest exploring these resources for interesting datasets to explore.
 You cannot just explore a data set, you must propose to find some structure in it.